Ahmed-Nasr-Fahmey/Heart-Diseas-Data-Analysis-Project/README.md

 # Feature Importance Analysis in R:

    Interpret model results using libraries like randomForest to understand the significance of various features in predicting heart disease.
-# Predictive Web Tool (Optional) in R:

-   Develop a simple Shiny web application using the shiny package where users can input health indicators and receive risk predictions based on the trained models.
-# Documentation and Reporting:

-   Create a comprehensive R Markdown document detailing the project's objectives, methodology, code snippets, visualizations, and key findings.
-   Generate a final report showcasing insights, model performance, and potential implications.

 # Benefits and Learning Objectives: